Aymansuraz/Aymansuraz/README.md

 - 👋 Hi, I’m @Aymansuraz
 - 👀 I’m interested in Coding Science & Demonlogy
 - 🌱 I’m currently learning   Coding
-- 💞️ I’m looking to collaborate on Work
+- 💞️ I’m looking to collaborate on Work and Friendship
 - 📫 How to reach me  Send me a message on discord, My user is glitched#2921

 <!---